-Crucifix, 2020).
+before.
+This amplitude increase may be understood as a consequence of a scale-invariance property (Verbitsky and Crucifix, 2020).
 In this case, we see that the natural evolution of the Peclet number generates higher-amplitude oscillations of the larger ice sheets (i.e., Laurentide ice sheet), along with longer glacial-interglacial cycles.
-On the other hand, for Greenland ice sheet, the Peclet number cannot grow.
-It remains bounded by a small value which allows millennial-scale oscillations.
+On the other hand, for the Greenland ice sheet, the Peclet number cannot grow.
+It remains bounded by a small value which defines millennialscale oscillations.
 The large post-MPT oscillations of the Laurentide ice sheet may then excite more vigorously the millennial oscillations of Greenland.
-The idea of the present contribution is therefore the following: the Peclet number is a key quantity for explaining the joint emergence of large-amplitude longer-period oscillations of the bigger ice sheets, along with the increase in the occurrence of the millennial oscillations of the smaller-size ice sheets.
+The idea of the present contribution is therefore the following: the Peclet number is a key quantity for explaining the joint emergence of largeamplitude longer-period oscillations of the bigger ice sheets, along with the increase in the occurrence of the millennial oscillations of the smaller-size ice sheets.